Parandparmedek1395/pro-analytics-level-1/lib-pandas-polars.md

 ## Introduction

-Both provide a DataFrame class for working with data in a tabular format, e.g., spreadsheets.

-## DataFrames

-Both Pandas and Polars provide a DataFrame class for working with tabular data.
+Both Pandas and Polars provide a DataFrame class for working with tabular data, e.g. spreadsheets, csv files.

 - **DataFrame**: A two-dimensional tabular data structure with labeled axes.
+- Each record is a row, and each field is a column.
+- To get a list of the column names, use `df.columns`.
+- To get a list of the data types, use `df.dtypes`.

 ## Data Loading